-The city was scattered across a rugged and uneven terrain surrounding tree covered mountains with snow-capped summits that pierced the canopy of clouds being pierced by golden rays of Sun giving way to the bright blue sky.
+Seattle is scattered across a rugged and uneven terrain surrounding tree-covered mountains with snow-capped summits that pierce the canopy of clouds being pierced by golden rays of Sun giving way to the bright blue sky.
 The winding roads that bound the densely populated patches were paved like a spiking pulse.
-Roads ascended into 45-degree slopes and twisted along a bumpy plateau before suddenly giving way to a sharp descent.
-The storm of rockets launched by the besieging forces battered the city inundating the already precarious roadways with rain-filled craters.
+Roads ascend into 45-degree slopes and twisted along a bumpy plateau before suddenly giving way to a sharp descent.
+The storm of rockets launched by the besieging forces battered the city inundating the roadways with rain-filled craters.

-The lumbering tanks and loaded APCs sent into to deliver the finishing blow were bogged down in the narrow rubble filled avenues.
-Heavy vehicles trying to escape fire slid down muddy slopes into the wet sands of the shorelines of the lakes the city was built around and shock troops moving up the steep grades were vulnerable to all manner of small arms fire.
-The fight for the city quickly came to a standstill as the battling armies who not more than three weeks ago had themselves been brothers in arms were reluctant to go any further with the fight.
+The lumbering tanks and loaded APCs sent into to deliver the finishing blow were bogged down in the narrow rubble choked avenues.
+Heavy vehicles trying to escape fire slid down muddy slopes into the wet sands of the shorelines of the lake.
+Shock troops moving up the steep grades were vulnerable to all manner of small arms fire.
+The fight for Seattle quickly came to a standstill.
+The battling armies who not more than three weeks ago had been brothers in arms were reluctant to go any further with the fight.

-Generals Haig and Halderman the commanders of the opposing forces camped outside could both see their very brief and relatively cordial civil war in the pacific northwest was coming to a close and they could either end it on their terms of their fraternizing soldiers would end it on theirs.
+Generals Haig and Halderman, the commanders of the opposing forces, camped outside, could see their very brief and relatively cordial civil war was coming ending.
+They could either end it on their terms of their fraternizing soldiers would end it on theirs.

 Haig always had a flair for the dramatic and suggested the top of the space needle was the most fitting place to end their war.
 Haldeman and Haig had known each other since their days at West Point nearly forty years ago.
-Haldeman knew Haig very well, and the fact that Haig hadn't take it upon himself to strike down the landmark, which was a rather obvious observation post spoke volumes to the more level headed and grounded General about how serious Haig was in carrying out his threats of “total devastation.”
-The theatrics were already causing Haldeman profound irritation, but so far casualties had been light on both sides and for the time being the risk of a wider civil war on US soil seemed to have been mitigated.
+Haldeman knew Haig intimately.
+The fact that Haig hadn't take it upon himself to strike down the landmark, a rather obvious observation post spoke volumes to the more level headed and grounded General about how serious Haig's threat of "total devastation" actually was.
+The theatrics were already causing Haldeman profound irritation.
+Still, so far, casualties had been light on both sides, and for the time being, the risk of a broader civil war on US soil seemed to have been mitigated.

 Haldeman and his aid de camp sat waiting in the lounge.
-The general decided to ease the tension with a pre-talks beer.
-His aid a young fresh faced Luitenant respectfully submitted it might not be a good idea to consume alcohol prior to negotiations.
-Haldeman scoffed and raised the point it would help him to be relaxed and besides reminded his dutiful aide that he was a general and if he wanted to have a beer before conducting peace talks with the enemy then that was his business.
+The General decided to ease the tension with a pre-talks beer.
+His aide-de-camp, a young, fresh-faced Luitenant, respectfully submitted it might not be a good idea to consume alcohol before negotiations.
+Haldeman scoffed and raised the point it would help him to be relaxed and, besides, reminded his dutiful aide that he was a general.
+If he wanted to have a beer before conducting peace talks with the enemy, then that was his business.

 "That's General to you," Haigh said coldly.